-The UCL Institute of Ophthalmology (the establishment) was found to have met all HTA standards.
+Queen's University Belfast (the establishment) was found to have met all HTA standards.
+Advice has been given on some consent and governance and quality system standards.

 Particular examples of strengths and good practice are included in the concluding comments section of the report.